yatryan/craft-sitemap/README.md

 3. Select the frequency in which you believe changes will be made to the Entries in each Section.
 4. Select the priority of included files.
 1.0 is the highest priority and 0.0 is the lowest.
 5. Either click
-    - 'Save' to just save your configurations and generate the sitemap
+    - 'Save' to just save your configurations.
-    - 'Save & Ping' to save configurations, generate the sitemap, AND ping search engines to let them know to crawl your site
+    - 'Save & Ping' to save configurations, and ping search engines to let them know to crawl your site

 ###Optional Widget